CatMeowlet/basefolder/README.md

  ```

  # Additional Info
+  + When creating a sass file use the naming " _file.scss ".
   + __component__ can be edited in __project__ and __page__ , __project__ to __page__ but not the other way around.